Ashwin331133/Liver_Disease_Detection/README.md

 ## Conclusion

-This project explores methods for diagnosing liver disease using machine learning techniques.
-Various algorithms including Logistic Regression, KNN, Support Vector Machine, Gaussian Naive Bayes, Random Forest, and XGBoost Classifier were evaluated.
-Random Forest emerged as the model with the highest accuracy.
-A Flask-based GUI was developed to predict liver disease based on the trained Random Forest model.
-The GUI provides a valuable tool for medical staff in early detection and screening of liver disease in patients.
+In this project, we have proposed methods for diagnosing liver disease in patients using machine learning techniques.
+The different machine learning techniques that were used include Logistic Regression, KNN, Support vector Machine, Gaussian Naive bayes, Random forest and XGB classifier.
+The system was implemented using all the models and their performance was evaluated.
+Performance evaluation was based on model accuracy.
+Random forest was the model that resulted in the highest accuracy.
+A GUI is developed using Flask and implemented using Random forest.
+The system will predict whether the patient has liver disease or not based on the trained model.
+The GUI will be a useful tool for medical staff in the early detection of liver disease in patients

----

-### How to Use

-1. Clone the repository: